chuanqisun/pixel-pusher-online/README.md

 - Grid size: 16 × 16
 - Dimension: up to you
 - Submit a PR with the following information
-  - Spwan point(s): which row and column should players initially appear at?
+  - Spawn point(s): which row and column should players initially appear at?
   - Map name
   - Ideal number of players (this might be used in the future)
   - Your name (either real or artist name)